xiaoyunyang/looseleaf-node/client/src/assets/markdown/terms.md

 We may change, terminate, or restrict access to any aspect of the service, at any time, without notice.

+## No Children

+LooseLeaf is only for people 13 years old and over.
+By using LooseLeaf, you affirm that you are over 13.
+If we learn someone under 13 is using LooseLeaf, we’ll terminate their account.

 ## Security

 If you find a security vulnerability on LooseLeaf, please let us know.